openwengo/mcp-jetbrains/README.md

 }
 ```

+After installing the MCP Server Plugin, and adding the JSON to the config file, restart Claude Desktop, and make sure the Jetbrains product is open before restarting Claude Desktop.

 ## Configuration

 If you're running multiple IDEs with MCP server and want to connect to the specific one, add to the MCP server configuration: